Screaming Eagles connect with Carentan students in Normandy

-Soldiers assigned to the 101st Airborne Division (Air Assault) and the 173rd Airborne Brigade visited Notre Dame Primary School in Carentan, France, and met with approximately 60 students as part of an annual outreach effort that connects young people with U.S. service members.
+Soldiers assigned to the 101st Airborne Division (Air Assault) visited Notre Dame Primary School in Carentan, France, on June 2, 2026, and met with approximately 60 students as part of an annual outreach effort connecting young people with U.S. service members.

-The students, ages 9 and 10 and in fourth and fifth grades, enthusiastically welcomed the Screaming Eagles and Sky Soldiers.
+The students, ages 9 and 10 and in fourth and fifth grades, enthusiastically welcomed the Screaming Eagles.

-"It was very humbling, but also very satisfying to see all the young kids so excited to see us," said Sgt.
-1st Class Tyler Foster.
-"It was very rewarding."

 Sarah Passquier, City of Carentan director of culture and events, said the annual visit helps keep history alive for younger generations.